Tutor Job Description Sample

 [Call to Action] Now that job hunters are familiar with your specific job responsibilities and requirements, you need to persuade them to apply with a compelling call to action.
 Let potential tutors know who to contact and how to submit an application, resume, and other supporting documents.
 Or simply tell them to click the “apply” button at the top of the ad.

 Sure, you can wait around for job seekers to contact you.
 But Monster job ads can put you in control of your candidate search.
 With flexible monthly plans allowing you to upgrade, scale down, and cancel at any time, you’re in the driver’s seat.
-And you’ll even have free access to Monster Studios, our easy-to-use app that lets you create video job descriptions.
 Get started right here!